Friday, September 11, 2015

 Snowdon Peak and Meadows in mid-summer.
 (Thomas Holt Ward, photo)

 Route: Bear south on the Crater Lake Trail.
 Divert from the established track and head east across Snowdon Meadows on a social trail.
 Climb a steep swale to gain the north ridge of Snowdon.
 The classic and safest route approaches the summit from the north ridge and returns via the south ridge.
 Upon reaching the saddle with South Snowdon, drop west down a blockfield and then walk north on tundra and talus to close the loop.
-A discussion of the West Buttress and N1 (Point 12,628') follows.
+A discussion of the West Buttress and N1 (Peak 12,628') follows.

 From the parking lot, 10,750 feet, walk across the bridge on the west side of Andrews Lake.
 Step up to the right onto the generous, well-engineered, heavily compacted Crater Lake Trail.